 Class B shares were acquired by the Company, representing an 18.6% ownership interest in Tim Re III.
 The Class B shareholders participate in substantially all of the profits or losses of Tim Re III while the Class B shares remain outstanding.
 The holders of Class B shares indemnify Tim Re III against losses relating to insurance risk and therefore these shares have been accounted for as prospective reinsurance under FASB ASC Topic Financial Services - Insurance.
 In addition, another third party investor supplied \$5.2 million of capital through a reinsurance participation with Renaissance Reinsurance and DaVinci, alongside Tim Re III.
 Inclusive of the reinsurance participation, the Company has a 17.1% participation in the original risks assumed by Renaissance Reinsurance and DaVinci related to Tim Re III.
 Both Tim Re III and reinsurance participation are managed by RUM in return for a potential underwriting profit commission.
-Tim Re III is consolidated by the Company and all significant intercompany transactions have been eliminated.
+Tim Re III is considered a VIE and the Company is considered the primary beneficiary.
+As a result, Tim Re III is consolidated by the Company and all significant inter-company transactions have been eliminated.